qakaio/Kaio-QA-portfolio-API-testing/README.md

    File name: @qakaio - JSONPlaceholder API.postman_collection.json
    ```

-1. Launch the Postman app.
+1. Launch the Postman app

 2. Import the Collection

 3. Click Import → File → Select JSON file → Open

-4. The collection will appear in your Postman sidebar.
+4. The collection will appear in your Postman sidebar